Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Model

 \subsection{Doing Experiments: Active Learning}

-To perform active learning, we need an experiment proposer and a measure of informativeness of an experiment.
-The most informative experiment, among many proposed candidates, is chosen to be conducted.
-In the context of Zendo, doing an experiment corresponds to building a scene out of Zendo blocks, and the outcome of the experiment is 0 or 1 depending on if the assembly has the zendo nature.
+Our active learning works by doing an experiment that maximizes information gain (\cref{eq:ig}).
+Experiments may be complex, such as involving putting objects or instruments in specific positions, and there might be combinatorially many possible experiments.
+For a rich space of experiments, a bounded learner---human or AI---cannot consider all possibilities.

-Like our probabilistic inference strategy, we will propose experiments using an LLM, bur then reassess those proposals under probabilistic criteria.
-Particularly, we provide an LLM with the hypotheses we are keeping track of at each iteration and ask it to generate experiments that support and falsify each of the hypotheses.
+We will propose experiments using an LLM, but then reassess those proposals under probabilistic criteria.
+Particularly, we provide an LLM with the hypotheses tracked by the SMC-S sampler at each iteration, and prompt it to generate experiments that support and falsify each hypothesis.
 Empirically, this process yields a diverse pool of experiments.

-For the measure of informativeness, we opt for the standard metric commonly used in the active learning literature \citep{settles2009active}: expected model change.
-It is defined as follows:

-This captures how much, in expectation, the posterior belief would change if $x$ is queried for ground truth prediction.
-It can be argued that an experiment is informative if it significantly changes belief, so in this sense, the expected model change measures information gain.
+We take the best experiment proposed by the LLM, as measured under the approximate posterior from SMC-S: